Partner email@example.com 919.250.2176

 Lynn’s passion for promoting healthy family relationships and caring for children in difficult situations exceeds the boundaries of her work as a lawyer.
-She serves as the Chairperson of the Board of Directors for House of Hope of North Carolina, which provides counseling and resources to hurting teenage girls and their families, and she was previously a Co-Chair of the Domestic Issues Committee of the Young Lawyers Division of the NCBA.
+She serves as Past-Chair of the Board of Directors for House of Hope of North Carolina – an organization providing counseling and resources to hurting teenage girls and their families – and she was previously a Co-Chair of the Domestic Issues Committee of the Young Lawyers Division of the NCBA.

 Lynn gives her all to her work, and her capabilities have not gone unnoticed.
-She is listed in The Best Lawyers in America©, an established benchmark of legal excellence, and she is named to the North Carolina Super Lawyers Rising Stars –a list that recognizes attorneys 40 and under or with 10 years or less of practicing law, who have attained a high degree of peer recognition and professional achievement.
-Lynn was also recognized by Business North Carolina Magazine in their 2017 Legal Elite, a high-profile listing of the state’s top lawyers.
+She is listed in The Best Lawyers in America©, an established benchmark of legal excellence, and North Carolina Super Lawyers – a list that recognizes attorneys who have attained a high degree of peer recognition and professional achievement.
+Lynn frequently appears in Business North Carolina Magazine’s Legal Elite, a high-profile listing of the state’s top lawyers.